talkpython/mastering-pycharm-course/your-turn/06-jupyter/readme.md

-# Your turn: Data science
+# Your turn: Jupyter Notebooks

 In this *your turn*, we will be using [NASA's Meteorite Landings data set](https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh/about_data) to understand and visualize when and where meteors have landed aroudn the world.